-Proposition 218 provides that "only special benefits are assessable" and defines a special benefit as a particular and distinct benefit conferred on real property and not a general benefit received by the public at large.
-The extended public services provided within CSA M-28 are deemed a special benefit and only serve the parcels located within the boundaries of the District.
-Without the services, the parcel located in the unincorporated area would not receive water services.
-Therefore the services in CSA M-28 are 100% special benefit to the parcel within the CSA.
+The annual assessment pays for the operation of the water system provided within CSA M-28.
+The enhanced water system provided to property within CSA M-28 confer a special benefit and only serve those parcels within the boundary of the CSA.
+Without the services, the property located in the unincorporated area would not have a localized water system to treat their water.
+Therefore, the services in CSA M-28 are 100% special benefit to the parcels within the CSA.